 - There is infrequent or no drug testing, and most of the tests are scheduled instead of having frequent, spontaneous drug testing.

-- Delayed responses to positive or missed tests and missed appointments cause people not to take them seriously, while PHPs responses are immediate.
+- Delayed responses to positive or missed tests and missed appointments cause people not to take them seriously, while the responses of physician health programs are immediate.

 - Treatment programs either underuse or don’t use the 12-step programs, which have been shown repeatedly in studies to be highly effective in long-term recovery.

-The Future of Addiction Treatment for Doctors in PHPs
+The Future of Addiction Treatment for Doctors in Physician Health Programs

-The new PHP paradigm clearly impacts drug and alcohol addiction among doctors, offering positive solutions to a difficult problem.
-Offering this addiction recovery to doctors allows them to participate in their own recovery and take back control over their lives, along with keeping their career intact, as long as they follow through with the contract.
-The PHP recovery model deserves the support of professionals and the public for the dramatic positive impact on Public Health.
-PHPs also serve as a model to emulate in the treatment of addictive disorders in all people.
-If it’s good enough for a doctor, we should pay attention.
+The new physician health programs impact drug and alcohol addiction among doctors, offering positive solutions to a complex problem.
+Offering this addiction recovery option to doctors allows them to participate in their own recovery.
+They then take back control over their lives and keep their careers intact as long as they follow through with the contract.
+The PHP recovery model deserves the support of professionals and the public for its dramatic positive impact on healthcare.
+Physician health programs also serve as a model to emulate in the treatment of addictive disorders in all people.
+If it’s good enough for doctors and other healthcare professionals, treatment experts should pay attention.

 How BoardPrep Recovery Can Help

-As an approved provider for many PHP programs across the Nation, BoardPrep stands ready to guide each doctor in considering PHP participation as part of their recovery process.
-Some doctors come to us without prior knowledge or involvement with PHPs.
-PHP participation is always voluntary and ultimately the personal choice of each person whether or not to participate.
-With over 20 years of PHP experience, the trusted advisors at BoardPrep know the best approach for each doctor in our care.
-For more information, please contact the BoardPrep Clinical Director for a confidential consultation.
+As an approved provider for many physician health programs across the nation, BoardPrep stands ready to guide each doctor in considering participation as part of their recovery process.
+Some doctors come to us without prior knowledge or involvement with these programs.
+Participation is always voluntary and, ultimately, the personal choice of each person whether or not to participate.
+With over 20 years of experience in physician health programs, the trusted advisors at BoardPrep know the best approach for each doctor in our care.
+For more information, please get in touch with the BoardPrep clinical director for a confidential consultation.